-Visit the most current medical trials on the U.S. National Institutes of Health website here.
+You can visit the most current medical trials on the U.S. National Institutes of Health website here.

 The physical and emotional toll on asbestos victims and their families cannot be overstated.
 When the huge burden of mesothelioma becomes too much, we are here to help.

-The largest non-profit advocacy group working to ban asbestos is the Asbestos Disease Awareness Organization (ADAO) and they have an inspirational program called “Tell Your Story.”
+There are also several support groups for mesothelioma patients, and we highly recommend these for our clients.The largest non-profit advocacy group working to ban asbestos is the Asbestos Disease Awareness Organization (ADAO) and they have an inspirational program called “Tell Your Story.”

 Since mesothelioma is so rare, it is sometimes hard to get an accurate diagnosis.
 Below are the key symptoms of this cancer.
 We advise you to tell your doctor if think you might have been exposed to asbestos.

 Malignant Pleural Mesothelioma is an asbestos-related disease of pleura caused by the inhalation of asbestos fibers.
 People who worked in jobs with high asbestos dust exposure are at the greatest risk of developing Pleural Mesothelioma.
 However, exposure to asbestos can occur anytime asbestos fibers have been released into the air.
 This can happen during the renovation or maintenance of buildings when asbestos containing materials are disturbed or as they age and weather over time.
 Anyone who disturbs the asbestos containing materials during home maintenance and renovation can inadvertently inhale asbestos fibers.
 Unlike other types of diseases caused by asbestos, a relatively small exposure to asbestos fibers can cause Pleural Mesothelioma.